Was There Asbestos on Patrol Boats?

 Who Was Exposed to Asbestos on Patrol Boats?

-While all U.S. veterans who served on patrol boats built before the 1980s may have been exposed to asbestos, those who worked directly with asbestos products were at the greatest risk of exposure.
+All U.S. veterans who served on patrol boats built before the 1980s may have been exposed to asbestos.
+Those who worked directly with asbestos products were at the greatest risk of exposure.

 Veterans who served in these roles had a high risk of asbestos exposure: